captam3rica/plistbuddy-guide/README.md

 **Returning a value from within a lower level dictionary**

-If we want to return a specific value stored in a key that exists at a lower level within a plist structure you can chain the Keys together together to form a "Path" to the value you are looking for.
+If we want to return a specific value stored in a key that exists at a lower level within a plist structure you can chain the Keys together to form a "Path" to the value you are looking for.

-In this example we are pulling the value stored in the `Portal` key.
+In this example, we are pulling the value stored in the `Portal` key.

 Each key in the plist is connected by a colon ":" all the way up to the key that we are looking for.

-Slashes (\\) where added in the command below for readability but the command can be written on one line.
+Slashes (\\) were added in the command below for readability but the command can be written on one line.

 *Command*